Linear Regularizers Enforce the Strict Saddle Property

 Because of this behavior, a growing body of non-convex optimization research has either focused on problems for which the SSP is known to hold, or simply assumed the SSP holds for a generic problem and derived convergence guarantees that result from it.
 However, verification of the SSP for a general, unstructured problem is difficult in practice, and there exist problems in machine learning for which the SSP does not hold, such as training a neural network with at least two hidden layers~\cite{kawaguchi2016deep}.

-Motivated by these challenges, we develop an algorithmic method that will escape saddle points that are not strict.
-We still wish to leverage the current body of knowledge on problems with the SSP, rather than developing entirely new convergence analyses, and thus our approach is to \textit{enforce} the SSP by regularizing problems when in the vicinity of a non-strict saddle point, rather than simply assuming that the SSP holds.
-We show that this can be done with a linear regularizer, motivated by John Milnor's proof that almost all choices of such a term will render a function Morse (and therefore guarantee that the regularized problem has the SSP)~\yrcite{milnor2015lectures}.
+Motivated by these challenges, we develop a linear regularization framework that will allow first-order methods to escape saddle points that are not strict.
+Specifically, our approach is to \textit{enforce} the SSP by regularizing problems when in the vicinity of a non-strict saddle point, rather than simply assuming that the SSP holds.
+We show that this can be done with a linear regularizer, motivated by John Milnor's proof that almost all choices of such a term will render a function Morse (and therefore enforce the SSP)~\cite{milnor2015lectures}.
 We are also motivated by the success of regularization techniques in convex optimization, where quadratic perturbations are used to provide strong convexity to objective functions~\cite{facchinei07}, and we believe that the linear regularizers we present are their natural counterparts in the non-convex setting.